-In twenty plus years of medical practice I have served as a medical expert for multiple insurance companies and Law firms.
+In twenty nine years of medical practice I have served as a medical expert for multiple insurance companies and Law firms.

 Thus I have a very intimate understanding of medical law and patient/consumer safety.

 The idea of offering “medical” services in a “spa” setting developed in the middle 1990’s and the “Medi-Spa” was created.

 While it is wonderful to have treatments in a relaxed atmosphere the line of safety is often crossed leaving you prone to serious injuries from personnel not qualified to treat you.

 The removal of tattoos , implant able devices ( ink) , pigments are medical therapies in NYS and require medical education.

 The persons legally capable of using lasers to remove tattoos are: